No-Cook Backpacking Meals: Our 10 Best Recipes

 ABOUT THE AUTHOR:

 Amelia Guinn, MS, RDN, is a registered dietitian and backpacker.
 She has a master’s degree in Food Science & Nutrition from Colorado State University and over 10 years of experience with nutrition for sports, chronic diseases, and weight management.
-In her free time, she enjoys competitive swimming, baking, and training hikes with her toddler.
+She enjoys competitive swimming, baking, and training hikes with her toddler in her free time.
 She’s also a regular contributor to the Backcountry Foodie blog.